 That’s right, we made it!
 It’s officially officially Fall!

 We all have our favorite seasons, and we must admit that while Summer is our personal favorite season, Fall is a close second.
 What is your favorite season?

-So, while you pack away the tank tops and flip flops of Summer, and bring out the sweaters and closed toed shoes for Fall, we thought we would share our 10 favorite Fall activities to do with our elderly loved ones.
+So, while you pack away the tank tops and flip flops of Summer, and bring out the sweaters and closed toed shoes, we thought we would share our 10 favorite Fall activities to do with our elderly loved ones.